 This is a non-shooting obstacle located between Stages 5 and 6.
 Participants may choose whether to complete the obstacle or take the time penalty.
 The object is to walk up the balance beam, then start on the low end of the bars and climb to the higher end.
 Once there, ring the cow bell to signal victory.
 All equipment must stay on.
 Participants MAY NOT walk or crawl on top of the monkey bars.
 Due to a number of injuries and close-calls, participants may only use their hands to move across the monkey bars.
 You must go hand over hand with your feet swinging free underneath you, so that if you fall you will land on your feet.
 We can't have people taking the Nestea Plunge from 11' off the ground!
 Time penalty for non-completion is 15 minutes.
 Sunday Sprint: 7 minutes.

 Participants will start the stage seated in the driver's seat with hands on the wheel at 10 and 2, just like they taught us in Driver's Ed.
 On the "fire" command, draw your pistol and neutralize all pistol targets, with one hit each.
-Exit the vehicle and retrieve your "baby" from the back seat.
+Exit the vehicle and move toward the trunk.
 BE SURE TO KEEP YOUR MUZZLE POINTED IN A SAFE DIRECTION DURING THIS PART!!!
-Move to the marked shooting position and re-engage the pistol targets, cradling your baby in one hand and shooting with the other, one hit per target.
-Holster your pistol and retrieve your rifle, then crawl with your baby to the designated rifle positions, engaging each rifle target with one hit each from each position.
+Re-engage the pistol targets with one hit per target.
+Holster your pistol and retrieve your rifle, then move through the designated rifle positions, engaging each rifle target with two hits from each position.
 (Do not load your rifle until you arrive at the first rifle shooting position.)

 Stage 7: Re-Trenched